DEFNA/defna.org/_posts/2024-01-12-call-for-proposals-for-djangocon-us-2024-website.md

 ## Full Website Deliverable

-* Delivery of the full website design
+* Delivery of the full website design and ideally a starter code base including layouts for blog posts and a few major landing pages such as the call for proposals, venue details, and code of conduct
 * Responsive design that supports mobile, tablet, and desktop devices
 * Accessibility and usability features